codex-storage/codex-spec/specs/marketplace.md

 #### Renewal of Storage Requests

 It should be noted that the marketplace does not support extending requests.
 It is REQUIRED that if the user wants to extend the duration of a request, a new request with the same CID must be [created](#Creating-storage-requests) **before the original request completes**.
-This ensures that the data will be still persisted in the network with enough time for new (or the current) SPs to retrieve the dataset and fill slots of the new Request.

 This ensures that the data will continue to persist in the network at the time when the new (or existing) SPs need to retrieve the complete dataset to fill the slots of the new request.